CD Reviews | CTD (Briefly Noted) | JFL (Dip Your Ears) | DVD Reviews

 CPO

 As mentioned, there are two more unofficial, unfinished symphonies that Pascal Bentoiu made performing versions out of.
 The source material appears to have been fairly rich, with few, if any, true lacunae.
-From the snippets I have listened to, they are very much worth hearing – and well reviewed.
-Peter Ruzicka is not generally a good conductor, but that’s not to say that he didn’t get the two radio orcheastras (Hannover and Saarbücken/Kaiserslautern) excited for these intriguing works and play them well.
+They are very much worth hearing – and were well reviewed, rightly so.
+Peter Ruzicka is not generally or technically a good conductor, but that’s not to say that he didn’t get the two radio orcheastras (Hannover and Saarbücken/Kaiserslautern) excited for these intriguing works and play them well.
 (G_d knows, the latter orchestra should be used to mediocre conducting, after years of Christoph Poppen and Karel Mark Chichon.)
 The Fourth comes coupled with the Chamber Symphony op.33 and the lush Voix de la nature, a.k.a.
 “Nuages d'automne sur les forêts” (Here certainly played better than on Mandeal’s cycle!)
 The Fifth comes with what might be the only recording of Isis, the symphonic poem for female choir and orchestra, also prepared for performance by Bentoiu.
 These ingredients kind-of make the two discs must-have additions to the discerning Enescu-collection.
+His recording of the Violin Concerto (with Carolin Widmann!) and the Phantasy for Piano and Orchestra is also very well played and a great addition.
+In fact, all three discs are must-haves, for anyone reasonably interested in Enescu's music.

 Gramophone review of Symphony No.4 here and of No.5 here.